 13. Volunteer in town.

 Hudson County is full of volunteer opportunities, many in Hoboken.
-Volunteering is always a positive way to get engaged in the community and make a difference and meet new people while you’re at it.
-We publish a seasonal list of volunteer opportunities in Hudson County but see here for a list of nonprofits to give back to all year round.
+Volunteering is always a positive way to get engaged in the community and make a difference while meeting new people while you’re at it.
+We publish a seasonal list of volunteer opportunities in Hudson County, but see here for a list of non-profits to give back to all year round.

 14. Join our Hoboken and Jersey City Facebook Insiders’ Group.

-Our insiders’ group is a great place to connect online with other locals and an excellent resource for local news, happenings, and more.
-We have over 14k members and counting!
+Our insiders’ group is a great place to connect online with other locals and is an excellent resource for local news, happenings, and more.
+We have over 23K members and counting!
+JOIN HERE.